AMT spokesperson said study must be studied by committee

 © Marc Lalonde

-The Train de l'Ouest coalition of local mayors walks into the National Assembly in Quebec City last April.
+The Train de l'Ouest coalition of local mayors and other political leaders, walks into the National Assembly in Quebec City last April.
 The future of the Train de l'Ouest project rests on how a 13-member committee interprets the results of a feasibility study on having trains run to and from downtown at regular intervals from morning to night.
 Train del'ouest committee co-chair Clifford Lincoln says he is confident the AMT will move forward with the project.
 Shelving the project at this point would be "unacceptable," he said.

 :Former Lac St. Louis MP and Nelligan MNA Clifford Lincoln said any delays in the release of an Agence Metropolitain de Transport (AMT) feasibility study on the Train de l'Ouest project will be for one of two reasons – one of which is acceptable to the Train de l'Ouest coalition and one which is decidedly not, he said.